octaviomagana/hyperblog/README.md

 - This Blog repository is an exercise repository I used to learn Git and GitHub

 # Creado por Edgar Magana
-# incluye ejemplos en Linux, Windows y Mac
+* incluye ejemplos en Linux, Windows y Mac
+* Disponible para todas las edades